 I'm pretty sure public schools still do this, but I got these CDs from those Scholastic book fairs way back when.
 Basically, public schools would partner with the Scholastic company and sell their products to raise school funds.
 For a week or so the school would distribute scholastic catalogues, YES catalogues XD!
 They don't make those anymore, right?
 You would get this little card and an envelope, write down the codes for each item you wanted, put it in the envelope with some cash and hand it to your teacher.
 BAM in two weeks your teacher gives you the items!
 If you didn't want to wait, the schools also hosted an actual fair where they sold off scholastic items as well as any old things the school could scavenge up.
 I remember one of the teachers brought in this homemade jar thing, he would swirl it around in his hands and the water inside would form a vortex!
 I think I only ever bought 2 things from the fairs themselves, the first was one of the Captain Underpants books and the other was some weird YA post-apocalyptic book The Eleventh Plague, that must have been a gateway book because now I really enjoy reading anything remotely dreadful!
 Some books that come to mind now are Metro 2033, A Roadside Picnic, Slaughterhouse-Five and anything Poe wrote.

 Type to Learn was a game you could find in most computer labs.
 It was how they taught students to be efficient typers.
-I kind of liked the game, it's hard to explain.
-I enjoyed playing it and working on my typing speed, I just never really liked how the teachers wanted us to play it.
-You see, I'm a bit of a devilish rouge and I don't like to adhere to standards >:3!
+I kind of liked the game, I enjoyed playing it and working on my typing speed, I just never liked how the teachers wanted us to play it.
 The teachers very specifically wanted us to maintain a set position on the keyboard, each finger strategically on a key and each keystroke done in a specific manner.
-Iunno maybe it's my mental quirks that prevented me from being so rigid!
-I wanted to type how I felt was natural, I even bought the game just so I could practice my way at home!
+I've always been unorthodox (I mean look at me, I run a website! >:3c), I wanted to type how I felt was natural, I even bought the game just so I could practice my way at home.
 To this day I type quite oddly, I start with an index finger and just let muscle memory take over.
 It's all second nature at this point.
 I don't mean to brag BUUUUUT I can type without looking, even while holding a separate conversation!
 Is there a moral here?
-I'm not exactly a paragon of excellence but teaching Is one of those things requires flexibility, there's no 100% proper way to do it, everyone learns differently.
-I should know!
-I spent a good amount of my time at college as a TA and tutor!
+Maybe!
+Teaching is one of those things requires flexibility, everyone learns differently, and I should know, I spent a good amount of my time at college as a TA and tutor!